Chris Reykdal leading Maia Espinoza in election results for Washington state superintendent of public instruction

 The campaign for this nonpartisan office was rife with partisan jabs and political signaling, and gave rise to a legal dispute that reached the state Supreme Court over an explosive statement Espinoza made in the voter guide that accused Reykdal of “championing a policy that teaches sexual positions to fourth graders.”

+“Voters saw through the vitriol,” Reykdal said from his Tumwater home on Tuesday evening.
+“I’m going to go into work tomorrow, and we’re gonna keep focusing on how to open schools in a way that’s safe, healthy and sustainable.”

 Espinoza, a Republican activist, built her campaign on opposition to a mandatory sex education law that Reykdal backed, which attracted support from conservatives.
+Referendum 90, which will decide whether law is actually implemented, also appeared to be leading.

+Asked about Espinoza’s supporters, Reykdal said, “I respect that folks clung to her message, but this role is just more complex than any single issue.”

-Reykdal, a former Democratic state lawmaker, ran on a pro-school funding platform and promised a sound transition out of the pandemic.
+Reykdal, a former Democratic state lawmaker, ran on a progressive funding platform and promised a sound transition out of the pandemic.
 Sensing the race would be close, Democrats and labor groups made a last-minute push to boost his visibility, spending $750,000 in the span of a month.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.